ad-lib27/cs207-FinalProject/docs/documentation.md

   - elem_function.py

-    This module is used in conjunction with autodiff.py to support basic elementary functions (e.g., `exp`, `sin`, `cos`, `tan`) in the construction of more complex AutoDiffToy objects.
-Each of these elementary functions take in an AutoDiffToy object as input and return a new AutoDiffToy object with the appropriate value and derivative (by passing in the input’s value and derivative to the corresponding numpy function).
-If, instead of an AutoDiffToy object, a float value is passed in, the elementary function will simply pass in the float value to the corresponding numpy function and return that new value instead.
+    This module is used in conjunction with autodiff.py to support basic elementary functions (e.g., `exp`, `sin`, `cos`, `tan`) in the construction of more complex AutoDiff objects.
+Each of these elementary functions take in an AutoDiff object as input and return a new AutoDiff object with the appropriate value and derivative (by passing in the input’s value and derivative to the corresponding numpy function).
+If, instead of an AutoDiff object, a float value is passed in, the elementary function will simply pass in the float value to the corresponding numpy function and return that new value instead.

 ### Tests <a name="tests"></a>
   - Tests are in the tests/ directory.